carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 - "How can I identify the genes in a genome?"
 objectives:
 - "Annotate bacterial genomes using Prokka."
-- - "Use scripts to edit output files."
+- "Use scripts to customize output files."
 keypoints:
 - "Prokka is a command line utility that provides rapid prokaryotic genome annotation."
 - "Sometimes we need manual curation of the output files of the software."